 Ed Dixon Food Design

-Awarded 'Boutique Caterer of the Year’ back in 2013, Ed Dixon offers the complete party-planning package of event management, menu design and event styling.
+Awarded 'National Events Caterer Of The Year’ in 2018, Ed Dixon offers the complete party-planning package of event management, menu design and event styling.
 In need of a helping hand at your Christmas do?
 Got a little too merry planning your NYE cocktail bash?
 Ed will come to the rescue.
-Their canapé menu is sure to get your tastebuds tingling with goodies like son-in-law quail’s eggs topped with palm sugar, chilli caramel and crispy shallots, wakame crusted prawn tails with five spice salt and fresh lime and, last but not least, leatherwood honey panna cotta with pomegranate pearls.
-Nice Asian twist on the classic canapé fare.
+Their canapé menu is sure to get your taste buds tingling with goodies like son-in-law quail’s eggs topped with palm sugar, chilli caramel and crispy shallots, wakame crusted prawn tails with five spice salt and fresh lime and, last but not least, leatherwood honey panna cotta with pomegranate pearls.
+A nice Asian twist on the classic canapé fare.

 The Big Group

 Simply put, The Big Group is big on good food.
 Established by husband-and-wife duo Bruce and Chyka Keebaugh in 1990, The Big Group has become one of Melbourne's largest privately owned catering companies, feeding everyone from visiting European Royal families to your friendly neighbour Joe.
 So what should you order for your next function?
 How about the mouth watering blue swimmer crab and chive omelette, ham and egg sliders with chilli jam, or shitake mushroom tacos with avocado and basil?
 If you're after something a little bigger then the roast lamb shoulder with pinenut skordalia and zucchini remoulade should hit the spot.